What Is The Fastest Finance Option For A Business?

 Crowdfunding sites like Kickstarter and GoFundMe have many stories on new projects that have achieved tens of thousands of dollars of funding in just a few hours.
 But these cases are rare, and can’t be relied upon.
 Moreover, these platforms tend to perform better in the early stages of funding where you can inspire grassroots support for your business or product, rather than trying to fund the more mundane hiring of new staff or buying new equipment.

 Non-banks are usually the fastest place to get business capital from for one simple reason: the lack of bureaucracy.
 A non-bank lender will do many of the same checks a bank does, often more, but because they are more nimble, with fewer people who need to see the application, the process can be a lot faster: sometimes as fast as a 24 hour turnaround, or 2 to 3 days otherwise.
+You can speed up the process with the tips presented in our guide to speeding up the loan process.

 If you need fast business capital, there are a number of options available to you – but not all funding sources are quick off the mark.
 For more information on getting business capital before the deadline hits, get in touch with the experts at GetCapital,